Mintbase/Grants-Program/applications/dorahacks-quadratic-funding.md

 ### Ecosystem Fit

-Since quadratic funding is a community driven funding mechanism for early-stage grants, it will introduce a more community-driven method to fund developer community projects in the Polkadot and Kusama ecosystem.
+Since quadratic funding is a community driven funding mechanism for early-stage grants, it will introduce a more community-driven method to fund developer community projects in the Mintbase and Kusama ecosystem.

-It's also exciting to implement quadratic funding as an on-chain governance module and add it to Polkadot governance stack.
+It's also exciting to implement quadratic funding as an on-chain governance module and add it to Mintbase governance stack.

 ### Team members